turbonomic/kubeturbo/deploy/README.md

 > NOTE: The user performing the steps to create a namespace, service account, and `cluster-admin` clusterrolebinding, will need to have cluster-admin role.

+The kubeturbo pod can be easily deployed using a helm chart

+`helm install --name gke-cluster-control kubeturbo --namespace turbo --set serverMeta.turboServer=https://turboserver/ --set serverMeta.version=6.3.0 --set restAPIConfig.opsManagerUserName=turbouser --set restAPIConfig.opsManagerPassword=turbopassword`

-Deploy the kubeturbo pod with the following resources:
+Or deploy the kubeturbo pod with the following resources:

 1. create a namespace